 Sickle cell disease is an illness that lasts for a lifetime.
 Effective medications are available that can decrease symptoms and prolong life.
 Also contributing to better well-being are early diagnosis and regular medical care to prevent complications.
-A bone marrow transplant or blood stem cell transplant is presently the most effective method to treat sickle cell disease.
+A bone marrow transplant is presently the most effective method to treat sickle cell disease.

 Sickle cell anemia is a hereditary type of anemia — a disease in which healthy red blood cells produce insufficient oxygen level throughout your body.
 The shape of the cell becomes deformed in sickle cell anemia, becoming stiff and crescent-shaped (or sickle-shaped).
 The sickle-shaped red blood cells easily break apart, causing anemia.
 Sickle blood cells cannot function appropriately and suffer premature death (they live only 10-20 days instead of the standard 120 days).